Costa Rica - Teaching and Social Work in San José

 Participants working in San José will have easy access to the language school where orientation takes place and are welcome to continue using the facilities and services while they do their volunteer project.

-Volunteers will enjoy of all the services at the language school such as free Internet access, use of telephones, mail service and also the cultural activities: dancing and cooking lessons, and conversation sessions.
+Volunteers can take advantage of all the services at the language school such as free Internet access, use of telephones, mail service, and cultural activities including dancing and cooking lessons, and conversation sessions.

 At the Volunteer Work Center, participants will receive all the necessary information about their projects and the program.
-Volunteer work coordinators will answer their questions and provide any assistance throughout the week.
+Volunteer work coordinators will be available to answer questions and provide any assistance throughout the week.

 - Basic knowledge of Spanish (courses offered during orientation)